PizzaRevolutions/Scheduler-Simulator/README.md

 4. **Start Simulation:** Press the "Start simulation" button to begin the scheduling simulation.
 The simulator will process the queue based on the selected algorithm.
 5. **Observe Results:**  Watch the calculated Turnaround Time and Waiting Time for each process as the simulation progresses.
 6. **Stop Simulation:** Click the "Stop simulation" button to halt the simulation.

-## Potential Future Enhancements

-*   Implementation of more scheduling algorithms (FCFS, SJF, Priority Scheduling, etc.).
-*   Visual representation of the scheduling timeline (Gantt chart).
-*   More detailed simulation statistics and analysis.
-*   User interface improvements and customization options.